 The GSP+ is a special incentive arrangement for Sustainable Development and Good Governance that supports vulnerable developing countries.
-Next to fulfilling the eligibility requirements of the General GSP, GSP+ countries are required to ratify 27 international conventions on human rights, labour rights, environmental protection and climate change, and good governance.
+Next to fulfilling the eligibility requirements of the Standard GSP, GSP+ countries are required to ratify 27 international conventions on human rights, labour rights, environmental protection and climate change, and good governance.
 In order to ensure effective implementation of the conventions as well as compliance with reporting obligations, the EU engages in monitoring activities with the GSP+ countries.
 GSP+ beneficiaries can benefit from complete duty suspensions for products across approximately 66% of all EU tariff lines.

 Sri Lanka belongs to the world’s largest tea producers and exporters together with China and India.
 Sri Lanka exports tea worth $ 1.5 billion annually.
 Most of the country's tea exports go to Africa, the Middle East, and other Asian nations.

 Sri Lanka's top export articles are apparel products, more particularly brassieres, gloves, and trousers.
 Sri Lanka also exports black tea and tyres.